intel/pmem-csi/README.md

 recognize "own" namespaces.
 Leaving space for others can be achieved by specifying lower-than-100 values to `-useforfsdax` and/or `-useforsector` options.
-The distinction "own" vs. "foreign" is implemented by setting the _Name_ field in Namespace to a static string "pmem-csi" during Namespace creation.
-When adding Physical Volumes to Volume Groups, only Physical Volumes that are based on Namespaces with the name "pmem-csi" are considered.
+The distinction "own" vs. "foreign" is implemented by setting the _Name_ field in namespace to a static string "pmem-csi" during namespace creation.
+When adding physical volumes to volume groups, only those physical volumes that are based on namespaces with the name "pmem-csi" are considered.

 ### Direct device mode

 The following diagram illustrates the operation in Direct device mode:
 ![devicemode-direct diagram](/docs/images/devicemodes/pmem-csi-direct.png)

-In direct device mode PMEM-CSI driver allocates Namespaces directly from the storage device.
+In direct device mode PMEM-CSI driver allocates namespaces directly from the storage device.
 This creates device space fragmentation risk, but reduces complexity and run-time overhead by avoiding additional device mapping layer.
-Direct mode also ensures the region-affinity of served volumes, because provisioned volume can belong to one Region only.
+Direct mode also ensures the region-affinity of served volumes, because provisioned volume can belong to one region only.

 In Direct mode, the two preparation stages used in LVM mode, are not